Xanthognarh/WebWidgets/README.md

 6. Add a luma key with values 1/0/0/0
 7. Add a scale filter to the size of your canvas
 8. Change the background-color of the slides to black and don't use the black color for anything (use a very dark gray)

+To reduce the contures, you could increase the step 3 resolution (and update the step 5 values when using MS).